 BA, MA, Indiana Wesleyan University

 PhD, Trinity Evangelical Divinity School

 Dr. Moore pastored churches in Illinois and Indiana before coming to Trinity.
-He is currently Associate Professor of Educational Ministries in the Divinity School.
-He has also been associate dean of the Divinity School, director of administration for the Doctoral Programs and assistant dean of the Graduate School.
-As an affiliate faculty member for the College, Dr. Moore teaches in the Division of Biblical, Religious, and Philosophical Studies and in Interdisciplinary Studies.
+He is currently Associate Professor of Educational Ministries in the Trinity Evangelical Divinity School.
+He has also been associate dean of the Divinity School, director of administration for the doctoral programs and assistant dean of Trinity Graduate School.
+As an affiliate faculty member for the college, Dr. Moore teaches in interdisciplinary studies.
 He has authored numerous published articles and curricula and has taught at public schools in Illinois and Indiana.
 Personal interests include engaging world-and-life view issues in the Wesleyan theological tradition and serving in the local church.